 Since 2004, Brightcove has been a pioneering force in the world of online video.
 As a SaaS company, Brightcove’s growth is fueled by new customer acquisition, existing customer renewals, and existing customer expansion.
 Traditional inbound marketing efforts were not enough so to the company turned to account-based marketing and Demandbase.

-In this video, Senior Director of Demand Generation, Chris Bondhus shares how Brightcove uses Demandbase to see outstanding results through analytics and personalization.
+In this video, VP of Demand Generation (promoted from Sr. Director), Chris Bondhus shares how Brightcove uses Demandbase to see outstanding results through analytics and personalization.

 Since 2004, Brightcove has been a pioneering force in the world of online video.
 The company believes in video’s unmatched power to educate, inspire, entertain, and communicate.
 Brightcove helps thousands of customers, in 70 countries, use video to move their business in meaningful ways, whether that’s in broadcasting, publishing, marketing, or enterprise communications.